bosch-aisecurity-aishield/Reference-Implementations/Product_Taskpair_wise/Tabular_Classification/extraction/README.md

 This repository contains a reference implementation of an XGBoost model for tabular classification, focused on banking marketing campaign data.
 It also integrates the AIShield package for model vulnerability analysis and defense generation.

-Note: You can click the "Open in Colab" button below to open the notebook directly in Google Colab.
-You will need a active subscription to get API keys, if you dont have one yet, please find details [here](#Obtaining-AIShield-Credential),
+*Note* : You can click the "Open in Colab" button below to open the notebook directly in Google Colab.
+You will need a active subscription to get API keys, click [here](#credential) to get access.

 Reference Implementation using AIShield PyPi package:
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bosch-aisecurity-aishield/Reference-Implementations/blob/main/Product_Taskpair_wise/Tabular_Classification/extraction/PyPi_Extraction_Reference_Implementation_BFSI.ipynb)